squidfunk/mkdocs-material/docs/customization.md

 ### Additional CSS

-If you want to tweak some colors or change the spacing of certain elements, you can do this in a separate stylesheet.
-The easiest way is by creating a new stylesheet file in the `docs` directory:
+If you want to tweak some colors or change the spacing of certain elements, you can do this in a separate style sheet.
+The easiest way is by creating a new style sheet file in the `docs` directory:

 ``` sh
 .